infr/falldetector-public/thesis.md

 As mentioned earlier the biggest challenges in backgrounding would be *illumination*, *dynamic background*, *shadows* and *video noise*.
 One of the challenges is that the RGB color space is sensitive to illumination changes.
 For this reason SOBS uses the HSV color space and SACON normalized color space.
 CodeBook separates color distortion and brightness distortion with a color model.
 KDE combines a short and long term background model to handle rapid illumination changes.
 (Xu et al. 2016)

-**write more about the challenges and how the different methods handle them**

-Pre-processing and post-processing

-##### Video noise

 Usually every video feed has noise.
-This noise is ... **write more about noise** Video noise is usually handled with a Gaussian or median filter.
-After the filter a dilation of foreground pixels can be performed.
-The dilation helps to ... **write more**
+The source of this noise can be e.g. sensor noise, compression artifacts or camera shaking.
+One technique to minimize the effects of noise is to adapt a Gaussian or median filter to the video stream.
+Another technique is to construct the background model from noisy pixel values so that the model will automatically adapt to noise.
+Vibe uses this method to construct the background model.
+Robust backgrounding methods should be able to cope with noise disturbance.
+(Xu et al. 2016)

+Foreground object often cast a shadow.
+A shadow from a foreground object will affect the backgrounds illumination.
+Usually shadowed areas have a minor color variation, but a significant illumination variation.
+This creates challenges for backgrounding methods and a robust method should be able to handle shadows.
+(Xu et al. 2016)

 ### Activity detection